 On a short trip to Ho Chi Minh City recently, we visited so many different restaurants and cafes.
 Some were Vietnamese fine dining places, some noodles shops, cafes and food courts.
 The arrange and quality of food available certainly made us very happy.
 We were fortunate to have local hosts to bring us around but it meant that sometimes we did not really know where we were and sometimes we did not know the costs of the meal.
 What we have are photos of the restaurants, cafes and other eateries for memories.

-Breakfast at Hotel Intercontinental Saigon
+Breakfast at Hotel Continental Saigon

-Breakfast at Hotel Intercontinental gave us a glimpse into the history and the diversity of the food available in Ho Chi Minh City.
+Breakfast at Hotel Continental gave us a glimpse into the history and the diversity of the food available in Ho Chi Minh City.
 The restaurant, ironically named Le Bourgeois Cuisine Francaise in a Communist state, looked liked a stately French restaurant in a bygone era.
 The food is a mix of continental style breakfast sites, local noodles and fruits and some international cuisine.

 Coffee in Vietnam

 Vietnam is famous for its coffee and Trung Nguyen Coffee is the top coffee chain in Ho Chi Minh City.
 However, there are many hip indie cafes and other chain stores.
 There is no lack of places to have a cup of traditional Vietnamese coffee or an Americano or latte.

 Saigon Cafe is a chain store which is hip and modern.
 They offer traditional Vietnamese coffee as well as the usual Western cafe fare.

 Pho is one of those essential Vietnamese foods everyone should try.
 We decided to try pho is a fast food chain which seemed popular with the locals – Pho 24.